Grateful Dead (album)

-Grateful Dead is an album by rock band the Grateful Dead.
-Released on September 24, 1971 on Warner Bros.
+Grateful Dead is a live album by rock band the Grateful Dead.
+Released on September 24, 1971, on Warner Bros.
 Records, it is their second live double album and their seventh album overall.
 Although published without a title, it is generally known by the names Skull and Roses (due to its iconic cover art) and Skull Fuck (the name the band originally wanted to give to the album, which was rejected by the record company).
 It was the group's first album to be certified gold by the RIAA and remained their best seller until surpassed by Skeletons from the Closet.

 Recording and release

 Unlike Live/Dead, the album contained several lead and background vocal overdubs.
 For the three new original compositions ("Bertha", "Playing in the Band", and "Wharf Rat"), the band invited Jerry Garcia associate Merl Saunders to overdub organ parts.
 This made the organ playing of Saunders more prominent than that of Pigpen, whose contributions tend to be buried in the mix.

 "Playing in the Band" received a good amount of airplay, and became one of the Dead's most played songs in concert (a studio version was released the following year on rhythm guitarist Bob Weir's solo album Ace).
 The closing segue of "Not Fade Away" into "Goin' Down The Road Feeling Bad" also received airplay and became a fan favorite.

 The album's cover art, composed by Alton Kelly and Stanley Mouse, is based on an illustration by Edmund Joseph Sullivan for an old edition of the Rubaiyat of Omar Khayyam.
 Though the album has been known by the sobriquet "Skull & Roses", the original vertical gatefold cover unfolds to reveal the entire skeleton.
 The graphic became one of the images most associated with the band.

 Opening track "Bertha" fades in on the original version of the album, in semblance of entering the performance space.
 A longer, full opening is used on CD/digital copies.
 More tracks from the same source concerts were later released on Ladies and Gentlemen... the Grateful Dead.

 The 7" single release of "Johnny B. Goode" (a split single with Elvin Bishop) was actually the version from the album Fillmore: The Last Days.
-However, the version from this album was later used as a B-side on the re-release of the "Truckin'" single.
+However, the version from this album was later used as a B-side on the re-release of the "Truckin' single.

 The album was remastered and expanded for the 2001 box set The Golden Road.
 This version, with three bonus tracks (two contemporaneous live tracks and a hidden promotional track) and the extended "Bertha", was released separately, in 2003.

 The 50th Anniversary Edition of Skull and Roses was released on June 25, 2021, in CD, LP, and digital formats.
 The CD includes a bonus disc of songs recorded live at the Fillmore West in San Francisco on July 2, 1971.